Reading Time: 2 minutes

 - Locate food dumps so that others cannot find them e.g. well away from huts and regular campsites and from roads or tracks.
 They can be disguised by placing them into a green or black plastic garbage bag then hidden in a bush thicket or in a natural depression and covered with leaves and bark.

-- Carefully note the location of food dumps placed ahead of a winter ski trip as they may be under snow when collected.
-Mark the location a map and note the GPS waypoint.
-A string tied on a high branch above the dump can also be very helpful in finding the dump.
+- For food dumps placed ahead of a winter ski trip, a string tied on a high branch above the dump can also be very helpful in finding the dump as it may be under snow when collected.

 When leaving a food dump, seal the containers again with all rubbish inside and hide in the same spot.
 Containers must be collected as soon as practicable after the trip.